Manimahesh Lake

-The lake is the venue of a highly revered pilgrimage trek undertaken during the month of August/September corresponding to the month of Bhadon according to Hindu calendar, on the eighth day of the New Moon period.
+The lake is the venue of a highly revered pilgrimage trek undertaken during the month of August/September corresponding to the month of Bhadon according to the Hindu calendar, on the eighth day of the new moon period.
 It is known as the ‘Manimahesh Yatra’.
 The Government of Himachal Pradesh has declared it as a state-level pilgrimage.

 There are two trekking routes to the lake.
 One is from Hadsar village that is mostly frequented by pilgrims and trekkers.
 This route is easier and has arrangements for basic food and accommodation during the pilgrimage season.
 The other one is from village Holi.
 This route climbs up further and then descends to the lake.
 There is no other habitation, except for a small village on this route.